Nabji Khorphu Trek |Nabji Khorphu Adventure Trek | Nabji Khorphu Expedition | Rural Bhutan Trek |

 Day 07 Kubdra – Jangbi village

-The traces of Guru Rimpoche can be found along the way (foot print, dragger and hat), temple and orchid garden.
+The traces of Guru Rinpoche can be found along the way (foot print, dragger and hat), temple and orchid garden.
 Over.
 We will find more information on the Monpas and their Cane and Bamboo Project.
-Over night camp at Jangbi village
+Overnight camp at Jangbi village.

 Day 09.
 Trongsa- Thimphu